What Causes CHARGE Syndrome?

 - Palm crease – A hockey-shaped or L-shaped crease in the palm is often seen

 - Behavior: Younger people are very persistent.
-Older people tend toward obsessive compulsive behavior.
+Older people tend toward obsessive compulsive behavior and anxiety.

 Best practice for CS includes a coordinated team evaluation to assess a wide range of medical and developmental conditions.
 This helps to make a correct diagnosis and a management plan.
 A medical geneticist familiar with CS should be part of this process.

-CS is complex and effects many body systems.
+CS is complex and affects many body systems.
+The plan also changes as a person with CS gets older.
 It is helpful to involve multiple experts who can coordinate care.
 Treatment will address each child’s needs and focus on:

 - The nature of the medical problems